Revealing Krishna

 I think HoloLens would be brilliant for that, if we can scan some of these altar spaces or even a spectacular Indian Hindu temple that has the stone sculpture still installed in place, then we can holographically bring the context to an object in the gallery — to “put it back” in a virtual way.
 That is what the curator tries to do with a 100-word label, and it falls miserably short.
 My dream is to be able to let people, in an instant, get why this is a great work.
 That's why it's so exciting that we're embarking on these collaborations.
 The IC is a place where there are people who can make the dream visible.

-For more information on the exhibit, including tickets and times, please visit Cleveland Museum of Art online.
+For more information on the exhibit, please visit The Cleveland Museum of Art online: